MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-sdn-multisite.md

 - There must be an underlying [physical network connectivity](../concepts/plan-software-defined-networking-infrastructure.md?pivots=windows-server&context=/windows-server/context/windows-server-edge-networking#physical-and-logical-network-configuration) between the sites.
 Additionally, the provider network name must be the same on both sites.

 - SDN must be installed on both sites separately, using [Windows Admin Center](../deploy/sdn-wizard.md?pivots=windows-server&context=/windows-server/context/windows-server-edge-networking) or [SDN Express scripts](./sdn-express.md?pivots=windows-server&context=/windows-server/context/windows-server-edge-networking).
-This is required so that SDN components, such as Network Controller VMs, Software Load Balancer Multiplexor VMs, and SDN Gateway VMs are unique to each site.
+Separate sites are required so that the SDN components, such as Network Controller VMs, Software Load Balancer Multiplexor VMs, and SDN Gateway VMs are unique to each site.

 ::: zone-end